 - Remove the chilled martini glass from the freezer and strain the cocktail into it.
 Use a cocktail strainer or a fine-mesh strainer to catch any ice shards or pulp from the lime juice.

 - If desired, garnish your cranberry Martini with a few fresh cranberries and a twist of lime peel.
-This adds a delightful visual touch and a hint of citrus aroma.

 - Your Cranberry Martini is ready to be enjoyed.